 The atheist Godfather Richard Dawkins recently compared morality to the principles of Christianity.
 During this particular debate with the Christian Oxford Professor John Lennox, Mr Dawkins implied that morality is central to good behaviour, leaving no room for the Holy Spirit.
 If we are morally sound as Mr Dawkins suggested, we have no need to follow fabricated spiritual nonsense!
 Ludicrous, deluded, barbaric are just a few words used by Dawkins when concluding his onslaught.

-Dawkins believes Christianity is a religion that enforces a specific morality that expects precise and virtuous behaviour from cornered believers who are governed by an omniscient yet invisible power.
+Dawkins believes Christianity is a religion that enforces a specific morality that expects precise and virtuous behaviour from cornered believers; a large group of varying people who are governed by an omniscient yet invisible power.
 Dawkins supposes a Christian is one who lives by certain rules and regulations that have imposed upon him or her divine ‘thou shalts’ and ‘thou shalt nots,’ and that behavioral conformity to these moral codes of conduct are what the Christian strives to accomplish in order to please a so called God.
 Continue reading